-East Durham Trust will host the “Walk Together” programme that will see more than 40 walks staged across the district, with over 300 people taking part.
+East Durham Trust will host the “Walk Together” programme that will see over 40 walks staged across the district with over 300 people taking part.

-Trust chief executive Malcolm Fallow said: “Research shows that as people approach later life, their social networks and contact with others reduces.
+Chief Executive of the trust, Malcolm Fallow said: “Research shows that as people approach later life their social networks and contact with others reduces.

-The project will use local volunteers as walk leaders and the official launch is being staged on Friday, June 1, which is the opening day of Volunteers Week – a national celebration of volunteering and what it brings to society.
+The project will utilise local volunteers as Walk Leaders and the official launch is being staged on Friday, June 1, which is the opening day of Volunteers Week – a national celebration of volunteering and what it brings to society.

 Anyone interested in finding out more about the project should ring the Project Co-ordinator Alison Pattison on 0191 5693511.